-Hello lovely people, I have soo been wanting to share my Homemade Ciabatta Base Pizza recipe with you – for – ages.
+Hello lovely people, I have been wanting to share my Homemade Ciabatta Base Pizza recipe with you for ages.
 The trouble is I always forget to photograph the pizza once it’s cooked.
-I’m sorry, too many blonde moments!!
+I’m sorry, too many blonde moments!
 Yesterday though, I was resolute.
 That pizza was getting it’s picture taken no matter what.

-Now I have been making pizzas with our children and many of their friends who’ve come to dinner, since, well, they could stand on a chair and smoosh pizza dough about.
-Over the years we’ve had various shaped pizzas, including; guinea pigs, batman (& pretty much every superhero a little boy could think of), lemons, flowers, cats, hearts and many more.
+So, I have been making pizzas with our children and many of their friends who’ve come to dinner, since, well, they could stand on a chair and smoosh pizza dough about.
+And over the years we’ve had various shaped pizzas, including; guinea pigs, batman (and pretty much every superhero a little boy could think of), lemons, flowers, cats, hearts and many more.
 It’s a great cop out.
 Invite your children’s friends for dinner, then get them to make it.
-Firstly, they absolutely love it, secondly, I’ve never had a child who didn’t want to make their own pizza & lastly every single piece of their creation gets eaten!
-So no worrying about fussy eaters, just allow them to decorate their own pizza, whatever it’s shape, with a selection of toppings – pepperoni makes a great piggies snout.
+First of all, they absolutely love it, secondly, I’ve never had a child who didn’t want to make their own pizza and lastly every single piece of their creation gets eaten.
+Also there’s no worrying about fussy eaters, just allow them to decorate their own pizza, whatever it’s shape, with a selection of toppings; pepperoni makes a great piggies snout.

-The perfect child friendly combination : messy hands, creativity, they eat their creation.
-Each child’s pizza is different and happy chatter over the dinner table deciding whose is the biggest, most realistic, it literally goes on and on.
+Resulting in the perfect child friendly combination, messy hands, creativity and they bake and eat their creation.
+Because each child’s pizza is different, they happily chatter over the dinner table deciding whose is the biggest, most realistic, it literally goes on and on.
 I kinda miss those days.
-These days all 3 children can make large pizzas for the whole family, with a bowl of salad or homemade coleslaw to go alongside!
+These days all 3 children can make large pizzas for the whole family, with a bowl of salad or homemade coleslaw to go alongside.

 These pizzas are made from scratch except for one teeny tiny cheat.
 I use a 500g bag of Ciabatta bread mix, instead of making the pizza bases from scratch.
-I have made pizza dough in the past, but the Waitrose Ciabatta Bread Mix gives such a fantastically crunchy, crisp crust, it really is my pizza dough of choice.
+Although I have made ciabatta pizza dough from scratch in the past, Wright’s Ciabatta Bread Mix gives such a fantastically crunchy, crisp crust, that is reliable and a lot less work than making your own!

 Recipe: Makes 2 Large Homemade Ciabatta Base Pizza – serves 6 Adults.

 500g Bag Ciabatta Bread Mix – Olive oil according to packet instructions, plus 2 tbsp extra – I use Wright’s – bread mixes are available from Morrison’s, The Co-Op, Sainsbury’s and Asda, as well as directly from their website.

 300g Mozzarella – drained weight

-Toppings – I used a Spanish selection : Serrano ham, Chorizo and Salchichon – use whatever you like, mushrooms, meatballs, sweet corn, bell peppers, sliced chillis, more cheese.
+Toppings – I used a Spanish charcuterie selection : Serrano ham, Chorizo and Salchichon – use whatever you like, mushrooms, meatballs, sweet corn, bell peppers, sliced chillis, more cheese.
 The options and combinations are endless!

-Once your dough has reached the knocked back stage tip the dough onto one of the baking sheets.
-It’s a good idea to rub the palms of your hands over the oiled baking sheet, this will stop the dough sticking to them.
+As soon as the dough has reached the knocked back stage tip the dough on to one of the baking sheets.
+Rub the palms of your hands over the oiled baking sheet, this will stop the dough sticking to them.

 Now comes the fun bit.
 Especially for children or the child within us!
 Using your hands pat the dough out so that it is flat.

 If you haven’t got a child or someone else to do the other pizza base, repeat with the second half of the dough.

-The pizza bases can be left in a warm place until doubled in size, or placed on separate shelves in the fridge for a few hours until needed.
+Leave the pizza bases, covered in oiled cling film, in a warm place until doubled in size, or placed on separate shelves in the fridge for a few hours until needed.

 Place 2tbsp tomato purée on each pizza base – smoosh with the back of a spoon or your hands to roughly cover the dough.

-Once both of your Homemade Ciabatta Base Pizzas are ready, place in a hot, preheated oven and bake for 20-30 minutes.
+As soon as both of the Homemade Ciabatta Base Pizzas are ready, place in a hot, preheated oven and bake for 20-30 minutes.

 The pizzas are cooked when they are crusty around the edges and cooked through in the centre.
-I test this using a knife – the centre won’t be as crusty as the edges but you should feel resistance.
-If it’s still soft give the pizza another 5 mins, reducing the heat slightly if the top is cooked.
+I test this using a knife, the centre won’t be as crusty as the edges but you should feel resistance.
+If it’s still soft give the pizza another 5 minutes baking, reducing the heat slightly if the top is cooked.